-I was feeling happy and carefree, but unfortunately by the time we pitched our tents, the invisible enemies of dehydration and heat exhaustion were causing me to feel very unwell.
+Unfortunately by the time we pitched our tents, the invisible enemies of dehydration and heat exhaustion were causing me to feel very unwell.
 I had a throbbing headache, my head was spinning, I felt sick and a bit delirious.
 Whatever assessment the other walker claims to have made of my condition was made from zipped inside her tent.

 Most rescue people advise that if you don’t feel well you should turn back, and that is what I did.
 In retrospect I think this was the right decision.
-I packed up and left the other walker, who had refused from inside her tent to make a call out or come with me, but by the time I reached the road in the dark, I was feeling too unwell to walk.
+I packed up and left the other walker, who had refused (from inside her tent) to make a call out or come with me, but by the time I reached the road in the dark, I was feeling too unwell to walk.
 I finally decided to call the hotel we had passed earlier in the day.
 The owner (who has since retired) heroically came out in his car to pluck me up from the side of the road in the dark and take me back to the hotel where I was given tea and a much needed room for the night.

 I mentioned some of this in a Trip Advisor review of the hotel made at the time in early 2014, and I have not seen either of the people involved since that time.
 A month or so later I discovered that I had been blocked by the walker on Twitter, so I emailed her again to apologise and reiterate that I had had too much sun.

-I don’t tend to gossip and I didn’t know how to respond to any of this unpleasantness after my course, but I began writing this blog for pleasure, and this is still being marred by the reactions of this couple over three years later.
+I don’t tend to gossip and I didn’t know how to respond to any of this unpleasantness after my course, but I began writing this blog for pleasure, and this is still being marred by the reactions of this retired couple over three years later.
 So reader beware of apparently kind offers from strangers on Twitter which can turn toxic.

 My own appraisal of the day.

-For what it’s worth, my own appraisal of that day is that I was affected by the sun because it was a bright & sunny day and I had been indoors all winter.
+For what it’s worth, my own appraisal of that day was that I was affected by the sun because it was a bright & sunny day and I had been indoors all winter.
 I had not taken a sunhat as I thought it was too early in the year to need one, but this was the wrong decision.
 I had also recently abandoned my rucksack hydration system with a hose because several had leaked whilst I was camping.
-Instead I had put a 1.5L plastic bottle of water in the back pocket of my rucksack, which meant that I had to stop and take my rucksack off whenever I wanted a drink.
+Instead I had put a 1.5L plastic bottle of water in the back pocket of my rucksack (and another inside), which meant that I had to stop and take my rucksack off whenever I wanted a drink.
 During the course of that day I only did this once or twice at the most which caused me to become dehydrated.

 Postscript.
 March 2017.